ZeroCool940711/new-frontera/docs/source/topics/scrapy-integration.rst

 ========================
 You can configure your frontier two ways:

-.. setting:: FRONTERA_SETTINGS
+.. setting:: new_frontera_SETTINGS

-- Using ``FRONTERA_SETTINGS`` parameter, which is a module path pointing to Frontera settings in Scrapy settings file.
+- Using ``new_frontera_SETTINGS`` parameter, which is a module path pointing to new_frontera settings in Scrapy settings file.
   Defaults to ``None``

 - Define frontier settings right into Scrapy settings file.